Mathitos/presentations/sql.md

 SELECT * FROM attendees WHERE age IS NULL;
 UPDATE attendees WHERE age IS NULL SET age = 10;

+INSERT INTO questions (question, is_answered, attendee_id) VALUES ('como usar a parte relacional do banco com SQL?', false, 1);

 SELECT * FROM attendees
 INNER JOIN questions ON attendees.id = questions.attendee_id;